 Groundwater remediation at SRS focuses on VOCs and tritium.
-VOCs in groundwater, mainly trichloroethylene (TCE) and tetrachloroethylene (PCE), originate from industrial work at SRS where they were used as degreasing agents.
+VOCs in groundwater, mainly trichloroethylene (TCE) and tetrachloroethylene (PCE), originate from their use as degreasing agents in industrial work at SRS.
 Tritium in groundwater is a byproduct of nuclear materials production at SRS.
-Corrective measures at SRS range from active treatment, such as using oxidants to destroy the VOCs in-place, to passive measures, such as monitored natural attenuation and phytoremediation (using trees and plants to remove or break down contaminants).
+Corrective measures at SRS range from active treatment, such as using oxidants to destroy the VOCs in place, to passive measures, such as monitored natural attenuation and phytoremediation (using trees and plants to remove or break down contaminants).
 These practices are removing VOCs from the groundwater and effectively reducing tritium releases into SRS streams and the Savannah River.